tyabus/yquake2/doc/080_contributing.md

   dependencies.
 If in doubt, because you really need that nice little library, ask.
-* Make sure that your code is compiling without warnings with at least current versions of GCC and Clang.
+* Make sure that your code is compiling without warnings with at least current version of GCC.
 Also make sure that it's working on both unixoid platforms and Windows.
 * Don't do unnecessary cleanups.
 Yes, your linter or sanity checker may complain.
 But that's your problem and not ours.
 Cleanups often bring